 The quality of the coffee has significantly improved, and the coffee cooperatives won a lot of awards.
 Consequently, the income of farmer families has doubled to tripled the 1,5 years of the project.
 Many farmers indicate that they can now easily pay for the school fees of their children.
 There are less exclusions of poor kids from schools.

 The workload of women has diminished a lot: they no more need to do home processing.
 Quite some men have ceded a significant part of their coffee plantation to their wives, leading to more economic independency for women.

 All 4 government services controlled by the Ministry of Finance had to decrease payments for services from several % down to 0.25% of FOB value.
 Only one of them (DGDA) has applied the new tax policy.

-A new coffee cooperative will be established in Rutshuru
+We expect a new coffee cooperative to be established in Rutshuru

 Structural changes in the national politics regarding coffee and the restructuring of the coffee chain at national level through the National Confederation of Agricultural Producers of Congo (CONAPAC)